vyruss/visa-letter-generator/README.md

 - Signer details (name, title, contact information) All dates must be in YYYY-MM-DD format (e.g., "2025-10-15").

+### 4. Collect Information from Applicant
+Request the following information from the visa applicant:

+**Personal Information:**
+- Full name exactly as shown on passport
+- Date of birth
+- Nationality
+- Passport number
+- Passport gender (male/female)
+- Full address

+**Travel Information:**
+- Embassy name where they will apply for the visa
+- Embassy address (including city and country)
+- Hotel/accommodation name and address where they will stay
+- Contact phone number (including country code)
+- Entry date to the country
+- Exit date from the country

+**Conference Status:**
+- Whether they are a speaker at the conference
+- Whether PostgreSQL Europe is covering their accommodation

-### 4. Create Individual Request File
+### 5. Create Individual Request File
-Create a YAML file (e.g., `JohnDoe.yaml`) with the applicant's personal details and embassy details:
+Create a YAML file (e.g., `JohnDoe.yaml`) with the applicant's information:
 All dates must be in YYYY-MM-DD format (e.g., "2025-10-15").

 ```yaml